Soap Creek (Des Moines River tributary)

-Th stream flows east and then southeast to pass through the northeast corner of Appanoose County and into Davis County.
+The stream flows east and then southeast to pass through the northeast corner of Appanoose County and into Davis County.
 It flows southeast through a section of the Soap Creek Water Management Area to turn to the east just north of the community of Blackhawk.
 The stream continues east through northeastern Davis County passing under US Route 63 and north of the community of Floris.
 It enters the southeast corner of Wapello County and its confluence with the Des Moines River just south of the city of Eldon at 40.8991863°N 92.2135137°W.